garooda/Email-Spam-Classifier/README.md

 - [Code](#code)

 #### Introduction to Naive Bayes
-Naive Bayes is a classification algorithm based on Bayes theorem
+Naive Bayes is a classification algorithm based on Bayes theorem.
+It works with conditional probability that's why it is also called as probabilistic algorithm.
+Naive Bayes is simple, intuitive but yet powerful algorithm which gives acceptable results in many cases.